About this group

 Where and when we meet

 The group meets at 7.00 on the third Thursday of every month at Central YMCA, 112 Great Russell Street, WC1B 3NQ (nearest tube station, Tottenham Court Road).
+Currently we're meeting on-line.

 What we do